IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ### 4.2 Demographic Overview

-The analysis of perceptions about DEI was conducted before it made sense to understand who exactly participated in the survey.It was also a representative sample of employees of diverse age groups, gender, and tenure.

 **Age:** A big proportion (43%) was 25-34 years, which implies that we have many professionals in their early career in our sample.
 **Gender:** The majority of the respondents were females (26), and then there are males (21).
 Very few identified as non-binary or did not want to indicate.
 **Tenture:** A large percentage of the respondents had a tenure of 1-3 years in the organisation.